 For example, if you spent $250 on the entire campaign and generated 200 clicks, your cost per click would be $1.25 (which is quite low compared to the average CPC of $2.14).
 That means each of those 200 new (possible) leads only cost you $1.25.

-Cost per thousand impressions (CPM, or cost per mille) is similar to CPC, except that it deals in terms of thousands, and it concerns itself with the number of people who see your ad versus the number who click on it.
+Cost per thousand impressions (CPM, or cost per mille) is similar to CPC, except that it deals in terms of thousands of clicks.
+It also concerns itself with the number of people who see your ad versus the number who click on it.
 The purpose of this calculation is to determine how many people are seeing your ad (each view is an impression), and how much it costs to increase your visibility.
 To determine CPM, the formula is:

 (Total Cost / Number of Clicks) x 1,000

 In the example where you spent $250 on the entire campaign, let’s say the ad was seen by 9,000 people.
 In that case, your CPM would be $27.77 (which is slightly higher than the average of $24.74).